-Instruction 3L+1T Periods per week
+Instruction Duration of SEE SEE CIE Credits 3L+1T Periods per week 3 Hours 60 Marks 40 Marks 4

-Duration of End Examination 3 Hours

-End Examination 60 Marks

-Sessional 40 Marks

-Credits 4

 This course aim is to:

 - 1. Understand the resolution of forces and to obtain resultant of all force systems. - 2.
 Understand equilibrium conditions of static loads for smooth and frictional surface. - 3.
 Analyse simple trusses for forces in various members of a truss. - 4.
 Obtain centroid, centre of gravity for various regular and composite areas and bodies. - 5.
 Obtain Moment of inertia for various regular and composite areas.